 “This initiative helps unite us by starting from the most basic place,” said Smith.
 “The vast majority of us don’t want harm.
 We don’t want our loved ones harmed.
 We don’t want neighbors harmed — no matter whether they share the same political views, look like us or have a different lifestyle than we do.
 The Good News Experiment is an effort to start right there, emphasize our likeness — no matter how basic — and inspire one another with gestures of compassion.”

 The Good News Experiment stories emphasize our likeness and connections to one another, a message similar to a theme of Cale’s novel, The Corn Husk Experiment, which will be released in May 2018.
-To nominate an individual or group for The Good News Experiment's neighborhood innovator recognition, please send ideas to Cale and Smith via firstname.lastname@example.org.
+To nominate an individual or group for The Good News Experiment's neighborhood innovator recognition, please send ideas to Cale and Smith via email@example.com.
 For more information on Mothers for Justice and Equality, please visit mothersforjusticeandequality.org.
-Cale will feature The Good News Experiment stories on this site's blog as well as on her social media pages.
+Cale features The Good News Experiment stories on this site's blog and on her social media pages.
 News coverage of The Good News Experiment and its honorees can be found on the press page.